-The Supreme Court ordered on May 19 an extension of its April 7, and April 30 orders, which suspended in-person rotunda filing through June 14 and directed parties who cannot meet the deadlines established in the March 23, March 25, and March 27 orders to file motions for extensions of time.
+The Supreme Court ordered on July 2 an extension of its April 7, April 30, May 19, and June 19 orders, which suspended in-person rotunda filing until further order of the Courts and directed parties who cannot meet the deadlines established in the March 23, March 25, and March 27 orders to file motions for extensions of time.

 The Supreme Court also increased the limit on distance CLE for lawyers and judges.